 - reinstate the probation on the same terms and conditions,

-- modify the probation with new, stricter terms and conditions, or
+- modify the conditions of probation with new, stricter terms, or

 - revoke the probation and place the person in custody.